 Alderman (also known as Victorian Colossal Climbing) is a climbing pea variety which is best grown to about 1.8m / 6 ft high but with very little effort can be grown to twice that height.
 Quite how you would safely harvest the peas at the top of the plant however has stopped us from doing that.
 Another problem with a plant of that height would be the shadow it might cast.
 This is our personal best ever pea variety and we hope you give it a try.

 The Alderman pea variety is known to date back to 1893 and was a common site in Victorian kitchen gardens.
 Its long-cropping time made it ideal for using fresh and any excess crops were dried, stored and used later in the year for soups, stews and other dishes.
 The Americans have their own version of the Alderman variety which they call the Tall Telephone in honour of Alexander Graham Bell who invented the telephone.

 This is no F1 variety and over the years its growing characteristics and taste has changed slightly with differences clearly evident between different seed merchants.
-One particular heirloom seed merchant, Victoriana Nursery, have been growing Alderman for the last 50 years and they sell seeds of this variety which are probably as near to the original as you will ever get.
-See the section BUYING ALDERMAN SEEDS below for more details.
+We would recommend Victoriana Nursery as on of the best suppliers for this variety – click here.

 APPEARANCE, TASTE AND CHARACTERISTICS OF ALDERMAN PEAS